willthames/devops-singapore-2016/slides/sources/01-intro.md

 The `become` modifiers are useful when you need a task to run as a different user to the rest of the playbook.
-Security best practices suggest using a standard user for most tasks and elevating privilege when required - but even if you're running the playbook as root, you might need to become e.g. the `postgres` user to run a DB related task.
+Security best practices suggest using a standard user for most tasks and elevating privilege when required &mdash; but even if you're running the playbook as root, you might need to become e.g. the `postgres` user to run a DB related task.